alavuvi/monkey-pygame/readme.md

 In to do list for future are graphics (Ball should look like monkey and butterfly, hmmm butterfly.)

 ## Release
 Release is built with GitHub Actions and runs on Windows machines.
-There is no Mac or Linux version yet.
+There is no Mac or Linux version yet, but maybe in the future.